Hausdorff gaps and towers in P(\omega)/Fin: Suslin towers

-This example ruins the natural suspicion that each special tower is in fact Hausdorff (since a Hausdorff tower cannot be equivalent to a Suslin tower).
-Moreover, it proves that the property of being special, unlike the Hausdorff property, is not invariant under tower equivalence (cf. Proposition \ref{Hausdorff-equivalent}).
+This example refutes the natural conjecture that each special tower is in fact Hausdorff (since a Hausdorff tower cannot be equivalent to a Suslin tower).
+Moreover, it proves that the property of being special, unlike the Hausdorff property, is not invariant under the equivalence of towers (cf.\ Proposition \ref{Hausdorff-equivalent}).

-In the next section we provide another example of a tower of this kind: a tower which is neither Hausdorff nor equivalent to a Suslin tower.
+In the following section we provide another example of a tower of this kind: a tower which is neither Hausdorff nor equivalent to a Suslin tower.

 Notice that most of the examples presented in this section exist in models obtained by adding $\om_1$ Cohen reals.
 It seems that the structure of towers is particularly rich in such models.
-We will show that adding $\om_1$ Cohen reals produces also plenty of quite peculiar gaps.
+We will show that adding $\om_1$ Cohen reals produces various interesting gaps.